 3. Permissible Non-Audit Services; Pre-Approval Policy.
 The Committee shall approve in advance all permissible non-audit services to be provided by the independent auditors.
 The Committee shall establish policies and procedures for the engagement of the independent auditors to provide permissible audit and non-audit services.
 The Committee will consider and, if appropriate, give advance approvals to specified classes of non-audit services in accordance with policies adopted by the Committee.
 No non-audit services shall be provided by the independent auditors, except as approved in advance by the Committee.

 4. Review of Interim Financial Statements and Earnings Releases.
 The Committee shall meet and review the interim financial statements, and the Company's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations, with management and the independent auditors prior to the filing of each of the Company's Quarterly Reports on Form 1O-Q. The Committee will discuss the Company's policies and procedures with respect to earnings releases and review financial information included in releases and earnings guidance provided to analysts and rating agencies.
-The Committee will discuss the results of the quarterly review and any other matters required to be communicated to the Committee by the independent auditors under auditing standards established from time to time by the PCAOB and by SEC rules.
+The Committee will discuss the results of the quarterly review with the independent auditors.

 5. Review of Annual Audited Financial Statements.
 The Committee shall meet and review with management and the independent auditors the financial statements to be included in the Company's Annual Report on Form 10-K (or the annual report to shareowners if distributed prior to the filing of the Form 10-K), including (a) the clarity of the disclosures in the financial statements; and (b) the Company's disclosures under Management's Discussion and Analysis of Financial Condition and Results of Operations, including critical accounting policies.